 Lifespan Network is the largest senior care provider association in the Mid-Atlantic, representing nearly 300 senior care providers in Maryland and the District of Columbia.
 LifeSpan's members include not-for-profit and for-profit facilities providing care and services to seniors across the continuum of care, including independent living, assisted living, nursing facilities, continuing care retirement communities, subsidized senior housing, community-based and hospital-based programs.

 The LifeSpan Network is composed of LifeSpan, The Beacon Institute, and LifeSpan Products and Services (LPS).
-Providers and professionals involved in senior care in Maryland and the District of Columbia turn to LifeSpan to keep informed of the latest legislation and trends in senior care and to have a dedicated lobbyest representing their interests in Annapolis, as well as to have opportunities to network with colleagues in the field.
+Providers and professionals involved in senior care in Maryland and the District of Columbia turn to LifeSpan to keep informed of the latest legislation and trends in senior care and to have a dedicated lobbyist representing their interests in Annapolis, as well as to have opportunities to network with colleagues in the field.
 LifeSpan's Beacon Institute provides clinical and administrative education and training for senior care providers, both in our Columbia, Maryland classrooms and in your facility via webcast.
-Scholarship opportunities are even availble for qualified members.
+Scholarship opportunities are even available for qualified members.
 Finally, the opportunity to save money and run a more efficient community through collective buying power is offered through Lifespan's Products and Services group (LPS).
 See why hundreds of your colleagues have joined together in Maryland's largest senior care provider association and start enjoying the benefits of membership today!

 Getting Involved in LifeSpan